Quotients of the holomorphic 2-ball and the turnover: Discreteness: fundamental quadrangle of bisectors

 \subsection{Quadrangle of bisectors}

-Following \cite{discbundles}, we introduce the {\it quadrangle\/} of bisectors associated to some of the faithful representations $\rho:G\to\PU$ discussed in Subsection \ref{character_variety}.
+Following \cite{discbundles}, we introduce the {\it quadrangle\/} of bisectors associated to representations $\rho:G(n_1,n_2,n_3)\to\PU$ discussed in Section \ref{section generic representations}.
+We denote $G(n_1,n_2,n_3)$ by $G$.
+The quadrangles will depend on the parameters outlined in Section \ref{section generic representations}.
+In the case of generic representations where $\rho(g_1),\rho(g_2),\rho(g_3)$ are regular, these parameters are $s,t$ (see Remark \ref{remark alg}).
 We expect quadrangles of bisectors to bound fundamental polyhedra for discrete actions of $G$ on $\HH_\CC^2$ and the quotient $\HH_\CC^2/G$ to be a disc orbibundle over an orbifold (in our case, a sphere with three cone points).
-Passing to finite index, one arrives at a complex hyperbolic disc bundle over a closed orientable surface (this comes from the fact that a finitely generated Fuchsian group always has a finite index torsion-free subgroup).
+Passing to a finite index subgroup of $G$, one arrives at a complex hyperbolic disc bundle over a closed orientable surface (this comes from the fact that a finitely generated Fuchsian group always has a finite index torsion-free subgroup).
+The representations will provide discrete representations when the parameters have certain values, obtained computationally and outlined in Section~\ref{section computational results}.

 We remind here a few definitions from \cite{discbundles}.